yarafe/Test/README.md

 In this guide, we will outline two distinct integration scenarios with Microsoft Sentinel.
 The initial scenario involves integrating FortiGate with Sentinel through a Linux machine, while the second scenario focuses on FortiAnalyzer integration utilizing the Fluentd plugin.

+Starting from version 7.4.0, FortiAnalyzer introduced support for log forwarding to log analytics workspace and other public cloud services through Fleuntd.

+You can visit the [link](https://docs.fortinet.com/document/fortianalyzer/7.4.0/new-features/198909/fluentd-support-for-public-cloud-integration) for more details.

 ## Data Flow

 ### FortiGate Integration with Microsoft Sentinel Scenario